 Are Blue Eggs Better For You?

-While some health food proponents claim that blue eggs contain less cholesterol than the regular white or brown eggs, it has been proven false by scientific data.
-The color of the egg doesn’t effect its quality – just the diet of the hen!
+While some health food proponents claim that blue eggs contain less cholesterol than regular white or brown eggs, it has been proven false by scientific data.
+The color of the egg doesn’t affect its quality.
+However, the quality of the feed does.

 Maat van Uitert is a backyard chicken and sustainable living expert.
 She is also the author of Chickens: Naturally Raising A Sustainable Flock, which was a best seller in it’s Amazon category.
 Maat has been featured on NBC, CBS, AOL Finance, Community Chickens, the Huffington Post, Chickens magazine, Backyard Poultry, and Countryside Magazine.
 She lives on her farm in Southeast Missouri with her husband, two children, and about a million chickens and ducks.
 You can follow Maat on Facebook here and Instagram here.